 - But it doesn’t mean that you always go for thick soles.
 It all depends on the health condition of your knees and your style of playing.

 Factors to Consider When Buying Zumba Shoes for Bad Knees

 - First of all, make sure that your Zumba shoes are light in weight.
-It is not a good idea to add weight on your feet as it will limit your feet movement.
+It is not a good idea to add weight to your feet as it will limit your foot movement.
 This will not allow you to enjoy your Zumba dance fully.

 - A well-ventilated shoe for Zumba is a must as it will keep your feet dry and cool.

 - A good rubber sole with a decent level of flexibility is ideal for the Zumba exercise as it will reduce the shock of impact with the floor.

 - Also, a good cushioning midsole or insole is necessary to provide you with an extreme level of comfort on your every step.

 Factors to Consider When Buying Dress Shoes for Bad Knees